idiap/bob/doc/TutorialsIP.rst

 Scaling images
 ~~~~~~~~~~~~~~

-To compute a scaled version of the image, simply create the image in the desired scale:
+To compute a scaled version of the image, simply create the image at the desired scale.
+For instance, in the example
+below an image is up-scaled by first creating the image and then initialising the larger image:

 .. doctest::
   :options: +NORMALIZE_WHITESPACE